Banner

-A banner can be a flag or another piece of cloth bearing a symbol, logo, slogan or another message.
-A flag whose design is the same as the shield in a coat of arms (but usually in a square or rectangular shape) is called a banner of arms.
-Also, a bar-shaped piece of non-cloth advertising material sporting a name, slogan, or other marketing message is also a banner.
+A banner is a flag or another piece of cloth bearing a symbol, logo, slogan or another message.
+A flag whose design is the same as the shield in a coat of arms (but usually in a square or rectangular shape) is a banner of arms.
+A bar-shaped piece of advertising material sporting a name, slogan, or other marketing message is also a banner.
+Banners may hang from horizontal or vertical flagpoles, be stretched between two poles, be attached to windows or buildings, or be towed behind aircraft.

 Banner-making is an ancient craft.
 Church banners commonly portray the saint to whom the church is dedicated.

 The word derives from Old French baniere (modern bannière), from Late Latin bandum, which was borrowed from a Germanic source (compare 𐌱𐌰𐌽𐌳𐍅𐌰).
 Cognates include Italian bandiera, Portuguese bandeira, and Spanish bandera.

 Vexillum

 The vexillum was a flag-like object used as a military standard by units in the Ancient Roman army.

 The word vexillum itself is a diminutive of the Latin velum, meaning a sail, which confirms the historical evidence (from coins and sculpture) that vexilla were literally "little sails" i.e. flag-like standards.
 In the vexillum the cloth was draped from a horizontal crossbar suspended from the staff; this is unlike most modern flags in which the 'hoist' of the cloth is attached directly to the vertical staff.